 Santorini gets better and better every year for mobility-impaired people.
-There are vehicles that can pick you up from the airport or the ferry and the main pedestrian street in Oia is basically flat and smoothly paved with large slabs of marble tiles.
+Some vehicles can pick you up from the airport or the ferry and the main pedestrian street in Oia is basically flat and smoothly paved with large slabs of marble tiles.

 Where to Stay in Santorini for the Mobility-Challenged

-I highly recommend Costa Grand Resort & Spa a fantastic 5-star hotel, reasonably priced, located right in front of the Kamari beach and a few minutes far from the SeaTrak Mechanism.
+I highly recommend Costa Grand Resort & Spa a fantastic 5-star hotel, reasonably priced, located right in front of the Kamari beach and a few minutes away from the SeaTrak Mechanism.

-Read here my dedicated post for visiting Greece if you are a mobility-impaired person.
+Read my dedicated post for visiting Greece if you are a mobility-impaired person.